Maya-Hacker/python-games/craters/README.md

 When a crater's energy exceeds a threshold, it automatically enters a mating state (turning magenta).
 If two craters in mating state collide, they produce offspring with neural networks that combine features from both parents with some random mutations.
 This natural selection process favors craters with strategies that effectively find food and manage energy.
 Over generations, the population evolves more sophisticated behaviors without any external intervention.

+As craters age, their color changes to reflect their life stage, progressing from blue (young) to green (adult) to yellow (mature) to red (elder).
+This visual cue allows you to identify which craters have survived the longest and are potentially carrying the most successful genetic information.

 ## Code Structure
 The project follows a modular architecture:
 - `config.py` - Central configuration parameters